EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 The `CALCULATE()` function only creates filter context and does not create row context.
 So an important question to ask is why or how the `BikeSales` measure works.
 The `CALCULATE()` function references a specific column value,  `Products[ProductType]="BK"`.
 Yet, the `CALCULATE()` function does not have row context.
 So how does Power BI know which row it is working with?
 The answer is that the `CALCULATE()` function applies the `FILTER()` function.
 And the `FILTER` function creates the row context required to evaluate the measure.

-See [Part 2 - Iterators](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link} for details on iterator functions.
+See [Power BI Iterators: Unleashing the Power of Iteration in Power BI Calculations](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link} for details on iterator functions.

 Within the `CALCULATE()` function the `Products[ProductType]="BK"` filter is shorten syntax.
 The filter argument passed to `CALCULATE()` is equivalent to `FILTER(ALL(Products[ProductType]), Products[ProductType]="BK"))`.
 The `ALL()` function removes any external filters on the `ProductType` column and is another example of a function that can modify the filter context.